nuxeo/gatling-report/README.md

  - avg: average
  - stddev: standard deviation
  - rps: average request per second for the simulation duration
- - apdex: Apdex score converts many measurements into one number on a uniform scale of 0-to-1
+ - apdex: org.nuxeo.tools.gatling.report.Apdex score converts many measurements into one number on a uniform scale of 0-to-1
- - rating: Apdex rating
+ - rating: org.nuxeo.tools.gatling.report.Apdex rating

 You can also submit multiple simulation files, the output will concatenate stats.